Current Work

 poetry book in hand, electric lamp

-guiding my nightime flights
+guiding my nighttime flights

-In the solitudes of midnigh moons
+In the solitudes of midnight moons

-the vieled velvet skies on the move"
+the veiled velvet skies on the move

 My mind awake as a racoon's eyes...